Tim Macartney-Snape

 Timothy John Macartney-Snape (born 5 January 1956) is an Australian mountaineer and author.
-On 3 October 1984 Macartney-Snape and Greg Mortimer were the first Australians to reach the summit of Mount Everest.
+On 3 October 1984, Macartney-Snape and Greg Mortimer were the first Australians to reach the summit of Mount Everest.
 They reached the summit, climbing without supplementary oxygen, via a new route on the North Face (North Face to Norton Couloir).
 In 1990, Macartney-Snape became the first person to walk and climb from sea level to the top of Mount Everest.
 Macartney-Snape is also the co-founder of the Sea to Summit range of outdoor and adventure gear and accessories, a guide for adventure travel company World Expeditions and a founding director and patron of the World Transformation Movement.

 Early years

 Macartney-Snape was born in Iringa, Tanganyika Territory (now Tanzania), where he lived on a farm with his Australian father and Irish mother and sister Sue, an illustrator.
-In 1967, the family moved to Australia to a farm in north eastern Victoria.
+In 1967, the family moved to Australia to a farm in North East Victoria.
 He attended Geelong Grammar School and spent a year at the school's outdoor education campus Timbertop.
 Macartney-Snape studied at the Australian National University (ANU) in Canberra where he joined the ANU Mountaineering Club (ANUMC).
 He graduated with a BSc.